AdaCore/spark2014/docs/ug/spark_2014.rst

 but that are intended never to be called in executable code.
 Such functions may be used to factor out common parts of expressions in annotations, or to make it easier to express some desired property to be proved or tested.
-Such functions are referred to as Ghost Functions and their key property is that they have no effect on the dynamic semantics of the Ada program.
-If all ghost functions and references to them in assertions were removed from the source code the behaviour of the compiled program would be unchanged.
+Such functions are referred to as ghost functions and their key property is that they have no effect on the dynamic semantics of the Ada program.
+If all ghost functions and references to them in assertions were removed from the source code, the behaviour of the compiled program would be unchanged.

 Ghost functions are identified by the convention ``Ghost`` and may be expression functions or regular functions.
-If they are regular functions then they may be executable (with a body declared as normal) or non-executable (no body is declared).
+If they are regular functions, then they may be executable (with a body declared as normal) or non-executable (no body is declared).
-If they are non-executable then they can only be used for proof, not testing, and their definitions might be provided by an external proof tool in order to complete the formal verification process.
+If they are non-executable, then they can only be used for proof, not testing, and their definitions might be provided by an external proof tool in order to complete the formal verification process.